1475505/AwesomeDNS/report/userguide.md

 At first, you need to run this program `sudo`, i.e. as root.

-(IMPORTANT)You may need to stop the firewall in linux, which may cause some securiity problrm.
+(IMPORTANT)You may need to stop the firewall in linux, which may cause some security problem.

 ```
 sudo vim /etc/systemd/resolved.conf
 ```

 **Then uncomment the DNS= line and the DNSStubListener= line.**
-- change the DNS= value in this file to the DNS server you want to use (e.g.`127.0.0.1` to use a local proxy, which points to this program.
-1.1.1.1 to use the Cloudflare DNS, etc.), and also change the DNSStubListener= value from yes to `no`.
+- change the DNS= value in this file to the DNS server you want to use (e.g.`127.0.0.53` to use this local proxy.
+1.1.1.1 to use the Cloudflare DNS, etc.)
+- change the DNSStubListener= value from yes to `no`.

 then